firozkhan18/technologies-notes/All-In-One.md

 ---

-## Common interview questions related to Java multithreading and concurrency, along with detailed answers and code examples.
+## Java Multithreading & Concurrency Interview Questions

 ### **1. What is the difference between `Thread` and `Runnable`?**